 Gomokuroku – title of Shihan-dai or Shihan may be conferred

-Sōsuishi-ryū uses the Shōgō (称号), or honorary titles, of Kyoshi, Shihan-dai and Shihan, which are awarded by Shitama Sensei alone.
+Sōsuishi-ryū uses the Shōgō (称号), or honorary titles, of Kyōshi, Shihan-dai and Shihan, which are awarded by Shitama Sensei alone.
 They are not conferred in every case.

-Please note, while awarded in three instances, Sōsuishi-ryū no longer uses the rank of Kuraizume.
+While previously awarded, Sōsuishi-ryū no longer uses the rank of Kuraizume.